 Visit neighboring villages.
 For more natural delight, explore the neighboring villages – Shoja with its step-like mountain fields, Ghiyagi for the grey roof houses surrounded by wheat fields, Tandi with small waterfalls within the river, Chaini which has one of the best representations of wooden architecture in Himachal – all these villages are small and picturesque.

-There are plenty of homestays and guesthouses with a common price 500-700 INR.
-You can find cheaper if you are ready to compromise on some conditions as well as luxury options if you are looking for a proper retreat.
+There are plenty of homestays and guesthouses with a common price 500-800 INR.
+You can find cheaper if you are ready to compromise on some conditions.
+You can as well find luxury options if you are looking for a proper retreat.
 There are also plenty of camps in Jibhi if you are into this thing.

 I’m a huge fan of balconies and terraces in the mountains because I often have to live in my laptop.
 I’ve stayed in Rana Homestay in Jibhi.
 The family running this place is very lovely, you can expect plenty of homey yummy local food and I swear, this lady makes the best ajwain(it’s a spice) parathas I’ve ever tried.

 I liked my working place in the homestay overlooking the river and forest.
 It’s close to the bridge and bus stop which was convenient for me in the side-trips.
 Note, if you come here for a silent one-place retreat and don’t intend to travel too much, you can check the neighboring village of Gada Gushaini (it doesn’t have the access to the main road, so even less transport goes there) or choose more remote accommodation options in Jibhi far away from the road.
 I shared my logic behind choosing this homestay.

 - Jibhi Inn (they charge less for accommodation, but more for food)